 For more details, read our Webull review.

 Webull is a free investing app that provides advanced reporting tools and allows you to make free trades of stocks, ETFs, and options.
-Right now Webull is offering two free stocks when you signup through our link (use the button below) and deposit any amount.
+Right now Webull is offering six free stocks when you signup through our link (use the button below) and deposit any amount.